-Brett Arce is in his first season as a graduate assistant at USC.
+Brett Arce is in his second season (2016-17) as a graduate assistant at USC.
 He is working with the defensive backs.

 He spent the previous 2 years (2014-15) as an assistant coach at Stony Brook, his alma mater.
 He was the wide receivers coach in 2014 and the tight ends coach in 2015.

 In 2013, he was an assistant football and men’s basketball coach at West Hills Community College in Coalinga (Calif.), where he also once played.
 He worked with the offensive line as a football assistant.
 He also taught history as an adjunct professor.

 Arce, 27, was a 3-year (2010-12) starting tight end at Stony Brook.
 He had 14 catches in his career for 185 yards (13.2 avg) with 1 TD.
 He had 6 receptions as both a 2010 sophomore (for 73 yards) and a 2011 junior (99 yards), then he added 2 catches for 13 yards (with a 9-yard TD) as a 2012 senior.

 He spent the 2008 season as a freshman tight end at West Hills CC, where he earned an associate’s degree in 2009.

 He prepped at Coalinga (Calif.)
 High, where he was All-State first team, All-Fresno first team and All-Conference first team as a 2006 senior 2-way lineman.
 He also played basketball and baseball at Coalinga.

 He earned his bachelor’s degree in history in 2011 and a master’s degree in liberal arts in 2012, both from Stony Brook.
 He is working on a master’s degree in communication management at USC.